Awlaway History, Family Crest & Coats of Arms

 Early Origins of the Awlaway family

-The surname Awlaway was first found in Suffolk
+The surname Awlaway was first found in Suffolk, where they held a family seat from ancient times.

 Early History of the Awlaway family